-Certified Public Expenditures (CPE) of State Public Agencies ç Confided I dolle Expenditures (CI E) of State I dolle Highlies , verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).(Indicate source of revenue for CPEs in Item I-4-a.)
-Certified Public Expenditures (CPE) of Local Government Agencies.
-Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).
-(Indicate source of revenue for CPEs in Item I-4-b.) ppendix I : Financial Accountability I -2: Rates, Billing and Claims (3 of 3)
+Certified Public Expenditures (CPE) of State Public Agencies.

+Specify: (a) the state government agency or agencies that certify public expenditures for waiver services; (b) how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).(Indicate source of revenue for CPEs in Item I-4-a.)